Incrediblentity/Code-Blooded/README.md

 • Mock Data Source: All crop predictions are sourced from a hardcoded JavaScript object named cropData within the index1.html file.
 This object contains pre-defined crop recommendations for each region and month combination, along with associated metrics like profitability, yield, and potential products.

-•Prediction Simulation: When a user clicks the "Predict Best Crop" button, the application performs a lookup in the cropData object based on the selected inputs.
+• Prediction Simulation: When a user clicks the "Predict Best Crop" button, the application performs a lookup in the cropData object based on the selected inputs.
 To enhance the user experience and mimic a real analytical process, a 1.5-second delay is intentionally added using setTimeout before displaying the results.

 • Technical Stack
 The application is built using standard web technologies and relies on CDN-hosted libraries: